aas-core-works/aas-package3-csharp/README.md

-# aas-package3-csharp9-dotnet5
+# aas-package3-csharp

-Aas-package3-csharp9-dotnet5 is a library for reading and writing packaged file format of an [Asset Administration Shell (AAS)].
+Aas-package3-csharp is a library for reading and writing packaged file format of an [Asset Administration Shell (AAS)] in C#.

 [Asset Administration Shell (AAS)]: https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html

 ## Status

 The library is thoroughly tested and ready to be used in production.

+Both NETStandard 2.0 and NET 5 are supported.

 ## Documentation